-About 90% of will-be buyers make this mistake, so it's likely you're a candidate.
-The ironic thing is that it starts out perfectly harmless... please read on...
+About 90% of will-be Buyers make this mistake, so it's likely you're a candidate.
+The ironic thing is that it starts out perfectly harmless...

 Is this the kind of path you'll take?

-- You're curious about the real estate market, but you're in no rush to purchase.
-Over the next few weeks or even months you surf the Internet in complete privacy because it's so easy to find homes.
-You visit a number of websites to view photos and read information.
+- You're curious about the real estate market, but in no rush to purchase.
+Over the next few weeks or months you surf the Internet in complete privacy because it's easy to find homes.
+You visit a number of sites to view photos and read information.

 - One day you plug in some numbers into a mortgage calculator on one of the sites.
 You're pleased with the purchase price you can afford and you modify your search limit.